Points-of-Tango/points-of-tango.github.io/events.md

 #### D.1.c Add Organisers and Staff

 Each event may have a list of organisers.
 Any organiser has full access to edit and manage the event.
-Furthermore, each event can include Staff memebers, this is a lower admin role, with a limited access to edit and manage the event. ***Max 3 organisers and 2 Staff, which can be extended under the Add-On seccion***
+Furthermore, each event can include Staff members, this is a lower admin role, with a limited access to edit and manage the event. ***Max 3 organisers and 2 Staff, see ADDs-ON section***

 #### D.1.d Add Videos to Events

-It is possible to add a galery of videos to the events, to promote the event, activities or artists.
+It is possible to add a gallery of videos to the events, to promote the event, activities or artists.

 #### D.1.e DJs Line up

 If the event hosts 1 or more DJs, it is possible to add a Line Up of these DJs.
-They can be added manually or by searching DJs who have an account on the platfom.
+They can be added manually or by searching DJs who have an account on the platform.
 Last option, the event will Tag the DJ to the event, and the DJ may then add the event on their personal DJ page on the platform.

 #### D.1.f Performers & Teachers Line up